SysKitTeam/docs-point/point-collaborators/workspace-review/membership-step.md

 * If the [Minimum Number of Owners](../resolve-governance-tasks/minimum-number-of-owners.md) and/or [Maximum Number of Owners](../resolve-governance-tasks/maximum-number-of-owners.md) policies were assigned as part of the Workspace Review by the Administrator, and a vulnerability on the workspace was detected, you will not be able to move forward without resolving the vulnerability.
 {% endhint %}

-Once you've completed the actions you decide to take, clicking Next takes you to the next step, [Shadow Users](shadow-users-step.md).
+Once you have completed the actions you decide to take, clicking Next takes you to the next step, [Shadow Users](shadow-users-step.md).

 {% hint style="information" %}
 **Please note!**

-If you are unsure of what to do at any point and want to **consult your co-reviewers, you can Start a Chat with them by clicking the Microsoft Teams icon in the top right corner** of the Syskit Point app.
+If you are unsure of what to do at any point and want to **consult your co-reviewers, you can start a chat with them by clicking the Microsoft Teams icon in the top right corner** of the Syskit Point app.

 {% endhint %}